 “The farther backward you can look, the farther forward you can see.” ― Winston Churchill

-As of 2023, according to the theory outlined above, we are currently deep with a Fourth Turning.
-This seems accurate when observing the global challenges, socio-political upheavals and breakdown of institutions that are currently present.
+As of 2024, we are currently deep into a Fourth Turning.
+This is evidenced by the global challenges, socio-political upheavals and breakdown of institutions we are experiencing.

-As the crisis eventually resolves, societies globally may build new or revamped institutions, fostering a renewed sense of collective purpose.
-The aftermath will lead us into a First Turning which will likely be marked by a sense of rejuvenation, unity, prosperity and strengthened societal structures.
+However, the aftermath will lead us into a First Turning.
+This will be characterised as a “Golden Age” marked by a sense of rejuvenation, unity, prosperity and strengthened societal structures.

 “We should expect the Millennial Crisis to reach its resolution sometime between 2026 and 2038. ― Neil Howe